 In this age of internet frenzy, kids have found ingenious ways to chat with peers, friends — even total strangers — without their parents’ knowledge.
 There may be nothing wrong with the chat apps themselves, but as a parent, being aware of various social media platforms your teenager is using can help prevent them from exposure to dangerous elements.

-Here are six apps that teenagers and younger children are using to chat with others.
+Here are eight apps that teenagers and younger children are using to chat with others.